gravitational/teleport-plugins/access/mattermost/README.md

 Check out
 [more documentation on running Mattermost](https://docs.mattermost.com/install/docker-local-machine.html).

-#### Setting up Mattermost to work with the bot
+#### Setting up Mattermost to work with the plugin

 In Mattermost, go to System Console -> Integrations -> Enable Bot Account Creation -> Set to True.
-This will allow us to create a new bot account that the Teleport bot will use.
+This will allow us to create a new bot account that the Teleport plugin will use.

 Go back to your team, then Integrations -> Bot Accounts -> Add Bot Account.